NetApp/harvest/docs/configure-zapi.md

 !!! tip "What about REST?"

-    ZAPI will reach end of availablity in ONTAP  9.13.1 released Q2 2023.
+    ZAPI will reach end of availability in ONTAP  9.13.1 released Q2 2023.
     Don't worry, Harvest has you covered.
-Switch to Harvest's REST collectors and collect idential metrics.
+Switch to Harvest's REST collectors and collect identical metrics.
 See [REST Strategy](https://github.com/NetApp/harvest/blob/main/docs/architecture/rest-strategy.md) for more details.

 ## Zapi Collector